-If you want the kind of care for your cherished pet that you want for yourself or another family member, you need to investigate the quality of care you are being offered by any veterinarian.
-Unfortunately, similar sounding procedures are frequently not the same at different veterinary hospitals.
+If you want the kind of care for your cherished pet that you want for yourself or another family member, you must investigate the quality of care you are being offered by any veterinarian.
+Unfortunately, similar sounding procedures are often times not the same at different veterinary hospitals.

 The price of a service alone is rarely sufficient for deciding where to pursue veterinary care.
 In order to interpret a fee, you must know exactly what service is being provided for that fee.
 What initially seems to be low cost may end up costing more in the long run.

-Once you have all appropriate information, you can make an informed choice as to what level of health care you would like for your pet.
+Once you have all of the appropriate information, you can make a knowledgeable choice as to what level of health care you would like for your pet.

 Please feel free to download a copy of one of our informative brochures listed below.
 Each contains a checklist of service points to ask about when evaluating veterinary services.

 Full payment is due when services are rendered or inventory items are dispensed.
 We accept Cash, Personal Checks, Care Credit, Visa, MasterCard, American Express, and Discover.
 Writing a check when insufficient funds are available is illegal, as are post dated checks.
 A fee of $35 will be due immediately for all returned checks and the privilege of writing a check will be revoked.